 Each PREA audit must have one lead auditor who is ultimately responsible for the conduct of the audit and all work products.
 A lead auditor can, however, employ other DOJ-certified PREA auditors to function as secondary auditors.
 The PREA Management Office strongly encourages this kind of collaboration among certified auditors.
 In addition, the lead auditor may employ support staff who are not DOJ-certified auditors to assist with auditing tasks.

-Lead auditors must ensure that anyone they employ to work on audits is free of any conflict of interest, as described in Chapter 6.3 Lead auditors are responsible for any misconduct, errors, or conflicts of interest attributed to any secondary auditors or non-certified support staff they employ-actions that can impact the DOJ certifications of lead and secondary auditors.
+Auditors who have been decertified or are on suspension may not participate in PREA audits, including as an agent of a PREA auditor.
+See 34 U.S.C. § 30307(e)(8)(B)(i).
+Therefore, auditors must ensure that any support staff they employ are eligible to participate in a PREA audit.
+Auditors are strongly encouraged to check the list of currently certified, previously certified, decertified, and suspended auditors on the PREA Resource Center website.3 responsible for any misconduct, errors, or conflicts of interest attributed to any secondary auditors or non-certified support staff they employ-actions that can impact the DOJ certifications of lead and secondary auditors.